120 ECTS - MS degree

 The Theoretical physics specialisation is in partnership with the Nordic Institute of Theoretical Physics (Nordita)

-The programme aims to provide students with up-to-date knowledge of contemporary physics in the main areas of astrophysics, condensed matter, and high-energy physics, as well as solid training in applying mathematical and numerical tools widely used in these fields.
+The programme aims to provide students with up-to-date knowledge of contemporary physics in the main areas of astrophysics, condensed matter physics and high-energy physics, as well as solid training in applying mathematical and numerical tools widely used in these fields.
 The programme also offers a course to develop professional skills such as writing and presenting scientific content.

 Programme Structure: 60 ECTS in graduate coursework and 60 ECTS research based thesis project.
 Both of these components are provided in collaboration between UoI and Nordita Faculty.
 Students are assigned a supervisor who will guide them through their coursework and to develop a thesis topic.
 Programme stucture for the academic year 2022-2023

 Study Track: The coursework consists of a set of 4 core graduate courses in theoretical physics (40 ECTS in total), complemented with 2 courses in developing skills in statistical methods and research communication (10 ECTS in total).
 Finally, students in coordination with their supervisors, select a specialised course (10 ECTS) in line with their research thesis project.